metalcarratt/ministry/ls/Job/msg08.md

 > God's dealing with him through disasters ... was in the sphere of God-gaining that he should be turned from seeking perfection in ethics to seeking and gaining God instead of anything else.

+zophar instructed Job that if he set his heart right and put iniquity far away from him, then he could lift up his face and forget his misery. zoohar was altogther blind in his comprehension of Job's condition.